 Staff continued to highlight the district’s SOGI activities for several months after the election.

-Bales and Cera were recognized for their work last month at the Canadian Association of Communicators in Education BRAVO!
+Bales and Sera were recognized for their work last month at the Canadian Association of Communicators in Education BRAVO!
 Awards.

 The pair earned an award of distinction.